A canoe in the Boundary Waters

 Walleye are most active during low-light periods, so get on the water before dawn for your best shot at catching Minnesota's state fish.
 You'll find walleyes aren't the easiest fish to catch, but with a lot of dedication and a bit of luck you'll be feasting on their delicious, firm white meat in no time.

-Not much for fishing but still want to take in the action?
+Not much for fishing, but still want to take in the action?
 Venture back onto the water and paddle to your heart's content.
-As the tip of your canoe glides across the glassy lake surface, sit back and bask in the Boundary Waters' sun-soaked shores and quiet solitude, the quiet thrum of animal noises—whether moose, deer, pine martens, beavers, otters or more reclusive species—serenading your ears with the world's rich, natural melody.
+As the tip of your canoe glides across the glassy lake surface, sit back and bask in the Boundary Waters' sun-soaked shores and quiet solitude, the quiet thrum of animal noises — whether moose, deer, pine martens, beavers, otters or more reclusive species — serenading your ears with the world's rich, natural melody.

 As dusk turns to night, point your gaze to the stars for a chance to view the Milky Way, northern lights or other celestial wonders.

 Every Boundary Waters visitor needs to carve out some time in one of the tiny nearby towns for a full dose of Minnesota charm.
-On the western edge, Ely is a popular jumping off point for Boundary Waters adventures—and a worthy vacation destination on its own.
+On the western edge, Ely is a popular jumping-off point for Boundary Waters adventures—and a worthy vacation destination on its own.
 But for this trip, Grand Marais is the most logical stop, back down the Gunflint Trail from Sea Gull Lake on the North Shore of Lake Superior.

-Start your day with coffee and a doughnut from the boldly named World’s Best Donuts (the product of five generations of doughnut makers) for breakfast.
 Next, hike around Sweethearts’ Bluff if you haven’t gotten enough of the great outdoors yet, or stop by the independent Drury Lane Books for a read and the Betsy Bowen Studio to peruse art housed in an old church.
-Before getting out of dodge, treat yourself to a non-freeze dried meal at Hungry Hippie Tacos, dedicated to bringing southwestern flavor to a northeastern town.